The Demerara Harbour Bridge: History of the World's Fourth-Longest Floating Bridge

 If you drive from Georgetown to the West Coast of Demerara — or to Parika, where boats depart for Bartica and the interior — you will cross one of the most unusual bridges in the world.
 The Demerara Harbour Bridge does not stand on pillars driven into the riverbed.
 It does not arch gracefully over the water.
 Instead, it floats — resting on a series of concrete pontoons that bob gently on the surface of the Demerara River, rising and falling with the tide.

-At 1,851 metres (6,074 feet), it is the fourth-longest floating bridge in the world, and for nearly half a century it has been the only fixed link between East and West Demerara — a lifeline for hundreds of thousands of commuters, farmers, traders, and travelers.
+At 1,851 metres (6,074 feet), it ranked as the fourth-longest floating bridge in the world — and at the time of its 1978 commissioning it was actually the longest of its kind anywhere.
+For nearly half a century, until it was decommissioned on October 5, 2025, it was the only fixed link between East and West Demerara — a lifeline for hundreds of thousands of commuters, farmers, traders, and travelers.
 Its story is one of ingenuity born from necessity, of an engineering solution so unconventional that many doubted it would work at all.

 1978 Year Opened